solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 >
 > [Max Concurrency] = [CAP_PERCENTAGE_RESOURCE] / [REQUEST_MIN_RESOURCE_GRANT_PERCENT]

-8. Let's flood the system again and see what happens for `BusinessAnalystNYC`.
+8. Let's flood the system again and see what happens for `asa.sql.workload02`.
 To do this, we will run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** `Execute BusinessAnalystNYC Script` Pipeline, which will run / trigger  `BusinessAnalystNYC` queries.
+Select the `Orchestrate` Tab. **Run** `Lab 8 - ExecuteBusinessAnalystQueries` Pipeline, which will run / trigger  `asa.sql.workload02` queries.

-9. Let's see what happened to all of the `BusinessAnalystNYC` queries we just triggered as they flood the system. **select** the SQL Command between lines #77-83 and **run**.
+9. Let's see what happened to all of the `asa.sql.workload02` queries we just triggered as they flood the system. **select** the SQL Command between lines #77-83 and **run**.

 ![](media/ex05-check-system-flood-2.png)